Utah Administrative Code

 (b) the program shall be licensed to do business in Utah through the Utah Department of Commerce;

-(3) include coursework designated to ensure that the educator is able to meet the Utah Effective Teaching Standards and Educational Leadership Standards established in R277-530;
+(4) include coursework designed to ensure that the educator is able to meet the Utah Effective Teaching Standards and Educational Leadership Standards established in R277-530;

-(5) establish entry requirements designed to ensure that only high quality individuals enter the licensure program such as:
+(6) establish entry requirements designed to ensure that only high quality individuals enter the licensure program; requirements shall include the following minimum components, beginning August 1, 2014:

 (7) include a student teaching or intern experience that meets the requirements detailed in R277-504, R277-505, and R277-506.